LookLikeAName/posd2017/README.md

 # myProject
 Use the makefile to compile the c++ file and run the test with googleTest.

+Follow the steps to complete settings.
+You need to setup the compile environment on your PC to run the project with test, and add webhook that can trigger CI server to do the building and running.

 ## 1. How to set up everything on your PC

 #### Prerequisites